wintercms/meta/release-notes/build-457.md

 ## Community Improvements:
 - Various improvements (performance and otherwise) made to the TravisCI integration with the main repos to make contributing to PRs a nicer experience
+- Various improvements to the automated testsuite
+- Added documentation for the `theme:sync` command and for the `--relative` option for the `october:mirror` command

 ## Dependencies
 - Added inline_style and inline_class Froala plugins into the base Froala build